Looking for best through-the-wall air conditioner, you've come to the right place.

 Here are a few built-in AC buying tips that will ensure you like the model you choose.

-Get the size right: Proper sizing is critical to choosing a wall air conditioner that will adequately cool the space without.
+Get the size right: Proper sizing is critical to choosing a wall ac unit that will adequately cool the space without.
 If the AC is much too big, it will cool the room quickly and shut off before it can remove sufficient humidity.
 You’ll have cool, damp air, and that’s not very comfortable.

 Obviously, if it is too small, it won’t keep up with the heat.